Laurence Nowell (priest): Life

 Nowell returned to England on the accession of Elizabeth in 1558.
 That year he became Archdeacon of Derby.
 In March 1560, he became Dean of Lichfield.
-He died in 1576, and is believed to be buried at Weston, Derbyshire.
+He drew up a will dated 17 October 1576, and was dead by 22 November.
+He is believed to have been buried at Weston, Derbyshire.

 Identification

 Two 16th-century English cousins, one a churchman and the other an antiquary, were named Laurence Nowell.
 Their biographies were confused by Anthony Wood in his Historia et antiquitates Universitatis Oxoniensis (1674) and Athenae Oxonienses (1691), and the error persisted through later studies, including the Dictionary of National Biography (1895), and into the twentieth century.
 In 1974, however, Retha Warnicke's analysis of a 1571 court case made it clear that there were two different Laurence Nowells, and their biographies have since been partially disentangled.